 For those of you who can’t seem to get through a conversation with your ex without fighting or arguing, an option might be the following.
 Dealing with these situations can be smoother if parents treat each other like they were transacting business.
 There are certain rules, times, and methods of exchanging information, and delivery.
 I would frame it around precious merchandise.
 It’s so valuable that it must be handled with extreme care.
 Communication and timing is of the utmost importance.

 Try to start this new style on something relatively common.
 Do not start with who will pay what for the braces, or what age is appropriate for which piercing.
 Visitation always seems to be a factor.
 Rules are usually defined in the divorce decree.
 Many will set dates and times for visitation, and responsibilities for care.
 Use these statements as the foundation and build up.

 The following is an example of what steps to take to minimize problems:

-• Identify the opportunity (I did not say “problem,” you’re dealing with valuable merchandise here)
+• Identify the opportunity.
+(I did not say, “problem.”
+You’re dealing with valuable merchandise here.)

 • Communicate about facts, not feelings.
-(Feelings are confusing, usually negative and contagious)
+(Feelings are confusing, usually negative and contagious.)

 • Discuss the options and their advantages and disadvantages.
-Keep the information factual, not personal (Tina doesn’t feel well. not Tina is sick and you always forget her medication).
+Keep the information factual, not personal.
+(Tina doesn’t feel well, not Tina is sick and you always forget her medication.)

-• Don’t question the merchandise (Let the children determine the topics they talk about).
+• Don’t question the merchandise.
+(Let the children determine the topics they talk about.)

-Your relationship with your ex is not going away.
+Your relationship with your ex is not going to go away.
 Working together becomes a positive for everyone.
 Working together doesn’t mean you will always have your way.
 Be flexible and see if your “good will” comes back to you.
 Keeping the children’s feelings and well being first will help you when dealing with your ex.
-Remember, relationships waiver, but can always improve.
-You both maintain a common goal.
+Remember, relationships waiver, but they can always improve.
+You both should maintain a common goal.
 Keep your children healthy.